n1c0la84/todo-app-backend/README.md

-# todo-app-backend
+# todo-app-sinatra-angularjs
-A simple to-do app backend in ruby with mongodb database.
+A very simple todo app with backend in ruby and mongodb and frontend in angular.js.